 -Identify which rotator cuff muscle(s) may be problematic

--Decrease pain with ultrasound, acupuncture, Interferential current, TENS
+-Decrease pain with ultrasound, acupuncture, Interferential current or, TENS

 -Increase range of motion with manual therapy and exercises